maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 catalog['DATE'] = catalog['DATE'].apply(lambda x : date_extract(x))
 ```

-The time frame is quite redundant with the date.
-Including both would imply adding multi-colinearity in the data.
+The time frame is redundant if the date is known.
+Including both variables would imply adding multi-colinearity in the data.

 ```python
 catalog = catalog.drop(['TIMEFRAME'], axis=1)